-Students are responsible for contacting and working out an alternative plan with your TA or TF and the instructor for submitting homework assignments, recitations, project, and any other assignments if these cannot be completed in time due to unexpected situations.
+• Students are responsible for contacting and working out an alternative plan with your recitation TA for submitting homework assignments, recitation work, final project, and any other assignments if these cannot be completed in time due to unexpected situations.
 These requests will be evaluated on a case-by-case basis, and assignment extensions require at least 48 hours e-mail notice.